 Final Word

-Experienced cat owners will have their own opinions on what is the best kitty litter to use, but if your cat is struggling with their current litter or you’re preparing to own your first cat, then some of the recommendations on this list might help.
+Experienced cat owners will have opinions on the best kitty litter to use.
+Still, if your cat is struggling with their current litter or you’re preparing to own your first cat, some of this list’s recommendations might help.

-You may also need to switch to help cut down on odors, but remember that artificial scents don’t solve the problem and can cause more issues.
+You may also need to switch to help reduce odors, but remember that artificial scents don’t solve the problem and can cause more issues.
 And if you notice a change in your cat’s odors, seek help – vets can diagnose any problems or help with dietary recommendations.

-Let me know in the comments if you’ve got any other suggestions for kitty litter that you think other Floppycatters might find useful!
+Let me know in the comments if you have any other suggestions for kitty litter that other Floppycatters might find helpful!

 Great info, Jenny honey!
 TYSVM!
 You know what Miss PSB's Fave (and mine!) is, of course....Dr.
 Elsey's Ultra Precious Clumping Clay Litter! 🙂 <3